Stella O'Malley

 Stella O'Malley is an Irish psychotherapist and author, with three books on parenting and mental health.
 She is a regular contributor to Irish national newspapers, podcasts, and TV.
-She made a documentary about gender dysphoria in children for Channel 4, and is the co-founder Genspect, a self-described gender critical organisation.
+She made a documentary about gender dysphoria in children for Channel 4, and is the founder of Genspect, a self-described gender critical organisation opposed to gender affirming care.

 Early life

 O'Malley is the third child in a family of four children, with one older sister and brother, and one younger brother.

 O'Malley grew up in Dublin in the late 1970s.
 In her documentary Trans Kids: It's Time to Talk she states that from the ages of 4 to 13 or 14, she insisted that she was a boy, that as puberty developed she felt there was no other option and stopped telling people she was a boy, and at 16 she became comfortable with herself as a woman.
-She believes that if she had been born half a decade later she would have insisted she was a trans boy and transitioned.
-During the 70s and 80s when she grew up, this was instead understood by those around her as her being a very eccentric, unusual kid, and she states, "I don't think [my parents] gave it much focus."
+She believes that if she had been born 35 years later she would have insisted she was a trans boy and transitioned.

 Published works

 Books

-O'Malley has written three books, all of which were on the Irish best sellers list.
+O'Malley has written several books, most of which were on the Irish best sellers list.